Danielededo/Tower-of-hanoi-CG/README.md

 2. each move consists of taking the upper disc from one of the rods and placing into another rod;
 3. no disc can be placed on top of a smaller disc.

-## Shading Space
-The shading space adopted in this project is WORLD SPACE.

-## Projection Type
-The projection type adopted in this project is PERSPECTIVE PROJECTION.

 ## Ways of control
 1. You can drag the screen by mouse to adjust the camera view;
 2. you can click buttons on the right side of the web page (or press keys denoted in texts of buttons) to move discs;